SatoshiPortal/bullbitcoin-mobile/README.md

 ## Roadmap

-[ ] Bumping replace-by-fee transactions
+- [ ] Bumping replace-by-fee transactions
+- [ ] Re-implement smarter coin selection and labelling
+- [ ] One mnemonic: new wallets are always creates either as BIP39 passphrase
+- [ ] Good UX/UI for creating PSBT from watch-only wallets
+- [ ] Good UX/UI for decoding and broadcasting PSBTs
+- [ ] Better UX/UI for importing watch-only wallets
-[ ] Integration of Coinkite's BBQR library to export public keys, export PSBTs and import PSBTs [ ] Extract and display transaction details of a PSBT file before broadcasting.
+- [ ] Integration of Coinkite's BBQR library to export public keys, export PSBTs and import PSBTs
-[ ] Bitcoin <> Liquid network swaps (depends on Boltz backend update) [ ] Cleaner interface to create new wallets using the same mnemonic but with a different BIP39 passphrase [ ] Integrate a client-side passphrase strengh estimator [ ] Encrypted cloud backups connected to a key server, similar to photon-sdk [ ] Store persistent encrypted wallet backup on device [ ] Payjoin integration .
+- [ ] Bitcoin <> Liquid network swaps (depends on Boltz backend update)
+- [ ] Integrate a client-side passphrase strengh estimator
+- [ ] Encrypted cloud backups connected to a key server, similar to photon-sdk
+- [ ] Store persistent encrypted wallet backup on device
+- [ ] Payjoin integration .

 ## Acknowledgements

-- The project is entirely finance by the revenus generated from bullbitcoin.com
+- The project is entirely financed by bullbitcoin.com
-- Created by Francis Pouliot and Vishal Menon, project managers.
+- Created by Francis Pouliot and Vishal Menon
-- Maintainer: Vishal
 - Main developpers: Vishal, Morteza and Sai
 - Thanks to Raj for his work on on Boltz-rust
 - Thanks to the BDK team: BitcoinZavior and ThunderBiscuit